-8.1.6 Neutrality tests.
+8.1.7 Neutrality tests.

-8.1.6.1 Ewens-Watterson homozygosity test
+8.1.7.1 Ewens-Watterson homozygosity test

 This test is based on Ewens (1972) sampling theory of neutral alleles.
 Watterson (1978) has shown that the distribution of selectively neutral haplotype frequencies could be conveniently summarized by the sum of haplotype (allele) frequencies (F), equivalent to the expected homozygosity for diploids.
 This test can be performed equally well on diploid or haploid data, as the test statistic is not used for its biological meaning, but just as a way to summarize the allelic frequency distribution.
 The null distribution of F is generated by simulating random neutral samples having the same number of genes and the same number of haplotypes using the algorithm of Stewart (1977).
-The probability of observing random samples with F values identical or smaller than the original sample is recorded.
+The probability $p = \Pr(F{sim} \leq F{obs})$ of observing random samples with F values identical or smaller than the original sample is recorded and output.
+Note that this probability is not a p-value, as observed data having very large F value will be associated with a high p but can still be considered as significant (i.e. if p>0.95).
 This tests is currently limited to sample sizes of 2000 genes or less and 1000 different alleles (haplotypes) or less.
 It can be used to test the hypothesis of selective neutrality and population equilibrium against either balancing selection or the presence of advantageous alleles.